okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/configure-signon-policy/main/index.md

 You may want a rule that requires all default Okta users to provide a password.
 But you also want all Okta users outside of the United States to provide both a password and another factor to access your app.
 You can use the default authentication policy’s catch-all rule that challenges all users to provide a password.
 Then, create another rule that challenges all users not in the United States to provide both a password and another factor each time that they sign in.

-The following are step-by-step instructions to configure another rule for the default authentication policy to prompt a user for an additional factor when the user is outside of the United States.
+Configure another rule for the default authentication policy to prompt a user for an additional factor when the user is outside of the United States.

-> **Note:**  You can add as many rules to the default authentication policy that you want, but remember that the changes are applied to all new apps as it is a shared app policy.
+> **Note:**  You can add as many rules to the default authentication policy that you want.
+But remember that changes to the default authentication policy are applied to all new apps because it's a shared app policy.

 ### Select the default policy and add a rule

-> **Note:** This example assumes that you've already [set up a Dynamic Zone](https://help.okta.com/okta_help.htm?id=ext_Security_Network).
+This example assumes that you've already [set up a Dynamic Zone](https://help.okta.com/okta_help.htm?id=configure-network-zones).
 In this example, use a dynamic zone defined for IP addresses within the United States.

-1. In the Admin Console, select **Security** > **Authentication Policies**.
+1. In the Admin Console, select **Security** > **Global Session Policy**.

 1. Select **Default Policy** and then click **Add rule**.
 The Add Rule dialog appears.